SpecFlowOSS/SpecFlow.Plus.Examples/UseVSCode/Readme.md

 # How to use VSCode to work with SpecFlow

-Using VSCode to write your SpecFlow scenarios is easy, as long as you install the right extension and have setup your project correctly.
+Using VSCode to write your SpecFlow scenarios is easy, as long as you install the right extension and have set up your project correctly.

 ## Project Setup